vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_auto-entities.md

 ---
 ## Missing devices

-Show devices which didn't change their value for more than 1440 minutes (1 day).
+Show devices which didn't trigger an update for the last 24 hours.
+You can fine tune this by including or excluding specific devices.

 <img src="images_autoentities/missing-devices-autoentities.png" alt="Missing devices" width="400px">